Contrast-Security-OSS/docs/content/installation/java/server/WebSphere.md

 </jvmEntries>
 ```

-Of course, you'll have to substitute the path to ***contrast.jar*** and your WebSphere server for your environment.
+Of course, you'll have to substitute the path to *contrast.jar* and your WebSphere server for your environment.

-## Installing Contrast through the WebSphere Administration Console
+## Add Contrast with the WebSphere Administration Console
-You can also install Contrast through the WebSphere administration console.
-These instructions are for WebSphere 8.0/8.5 - instructions for other versions are included in the link below.

-The following steps are from the [Websphere support site](http://www-01.ibm.com/support/docview.wss?uid=swg21417365) (includes documentation for other versions):
+You can also add Contrast through the WebSphere administration console.
+The following instructions from the [Websphere support site](http://www-01.ibm.com/support/docview.wss?uid=swg21417365) are for WebSphere 8.0/8.5.
+These instructions are also available on the [Websphere support site](http://www-01.ibm.com/support/docview.wss?uid=swg21417365) for other versions.

 ### Application Server